bedops/bedops/docs/content/reference/file-management/compression/unstarch.rst

       --elements                       Show total element count for archive.
 If <chromosome> is specified, the result shows the element count for the chromosome.
       --bases,
       --bases-uniq                     Show total and unique base counts, respectively, for archive.
 If <chromosome> is specified, the count is specific to the chromosome, if available.
-      --duplicatesExist,               Show whether there are duplicate elements in the specified chromosome, either as numerical (1/0) or string (true/false) value.
-If no <chromosome> is specified, values are reported for all chromosome records.
+      --has-duplicate,                 Show whether there is one or more duplicate elements in the specified chromosome, either as a numerical (1/0) or string (true/false) value.
+If no <chromosome> is specified, the value given indicates if there is one or more duplicate elements across all chromosome records.
-      --duplicatesExistAsString
+      --has-duplicate-as-string
-      --nestedsExist,                  Show whether there are nested elements in the specified chromosome, either as numerical (1/0) or string (true/false) value.
-If no <chromosome> is specified, values are reported for all chromosome records.
+      --has-nested,                    Show whether there is one ore more nested elements in the specified chromosome, either as a numerical (1/0) or string (true/false) value.
+If no <chromosome> is specified, the value given indicates if there is one or more nested elements across all chromosome records.
-      --nestedsExistAsString
+      --has-nested-as-string
       --list                           List archive metadata (output is in text format).
 If chromosome is specified, the attributes of the given chromosome are shown.
       --list-json,                     List archive metadata (output is in JSON format) --list-json-no-trailing-newline